apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 to correctly locate the right definition depending on whether an authentication request is submitted by an OAUth relying party or a CAS-enabled client application.

+## WebAuthN FIDO2 DynamoDb

+[WebAuthn FIDO2](../mfa/FIDO2-WebAuthn-Authentication.md) multifactor authentication is able manage and maintain registration records in DynamoDb.

+## Integration Tests Upgrades

+A number of docker images for backend integration tests are updated to ensure support for latest versions of each system.
+These include the following systems:

+- Amazon DynamoDb
+- Couchbase
+- MongoDb
+- Redis
+- Apache Cassandra

 ## Other Stuff

 - Apereo CAS [Docker images](https://hub.docker.com/r/apereo/cas) are now automatically published by CI for the `latest` tag.